Dream House (game show): Main Game

 Two teams of two (usually married couples), one of them a returning champion, competed to win a house worth approximately $100,000.

 The host read a true/false toss-up question open to all four players.
 A correct answer awarded that couple $50 and their choice of four categories, while a miss gave the money and control to their opponents.
 Each category had a multiple-choice question with three possible answers.
 After the couple in control gave their answer, the opponents had the option to challenge and select a different one.
 The couple with the right answer won $100, or $150 in the event of an unsuccessful challenge.
 Each team could challenge twice during the round.
 Once a category had been played, it was removed from the board and a new toss-up was asked.
 The round continued until all four categories had been used.

 The game was played in two rounds, with the leader after the first round winning a prize.
-The second round was played the same as round one, except that each team had a one-time opportunity to double the value of the question before the question was asked.
+The second round was played the same as round one, except that each team had a one-time option to double the value of any question for which they had earned control.
+The option had to be used after the question was asked, but before the answer choices were revealed.
 The couple leading after two rounds won the game, received a room of furniture, and advanced to the bonus round.
 Couples kept whatever they earned, win or lose.
 If the game ended in a tie, one more true/false toss-up question was played to break the tie.

 During the show's 15-month NBC run, special weeks were set aside for siblings, single couples with children and engaged couples.
 There was also a week in November 1983 where the cast of Diff'rent Strokes played for a designated couple, as well as one from May 1984 in which two different celebrity teams played for charity each day.